860–880 Lake Shore Drive: 1990s to present

 Due to water damage and exterior deterioration over the years, the buildings were restored starting in 2007.
 Krueck and Sexton Architects of Chicago were commissioned to oversee the renovation, along with the preservation architects Gunny Harboe Architects.
 They were directed to fix prior renovations that had undermined the historical appearance of the towers, restore the lighting scheme, and renovate the plaza.
 The plaza's original stone slabs were cracked, and inadequate waterproofing had caused leaks in the basement, so the slabs were all replaced.
-As part of the project, an additional coat of acrylic paint was applied to the steelwork on the upper floors, while the paint on the first floor of both buildings was completely replaced.
-The renovation was completed in December 2009 at a cost of $9 million.
-(Note: The renovation cost is also cited as $8 million or $9.2 million.)
+An additional coat of acrylic paint was applied to the steelwork on the upper floors, while the paint on the first floor of both buildings was completely replaced.
+The renovation was completed in December 2009; the cost is variously cited as being between $8 million and $9.2 million.